Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 6. Verify that the application is compiled and linked successfully and that thetmr_psled_r5.elf file was generated in the `tmr_psled_r5\Debug` folder.

 7. Verify that the BSP is configured for UART_1.
-For more information, see [Modifying the Board Support Package](4-build-sw-for-ps-subsystems.md#modifying-the-board-support-package).
+For more information, see [Modifying the Board Support Package for testapp_r5](#modifying-the-board-support-package-for-testapp_r5).

 #### Creating the Linux Domain for Linux Applications